Summary

 ): RemoteClusterConnectionStatus

-For the input, you'd enter parameters for checking a remote cluster connection, such as the public URL of the cluster.
-See the Given Datatype section for more.
 For the results, primarily you'd request whether the connection is valid and maybe if there are any error messages.
-See the Returned Datatype for more parameters.
+See the Returned Datatype for more choices.

 Example